Caine Road

 The road is named after William Caine, a Colonial Secretary, and an acting Governor of Hong Kong between May and September 1859.

 History

-From 1862–1865 during the American Civil War, Caine Road was home to Sara Delano, President of the United States Franklin D. Roosevelt's mother whose family had a permanent residence at Rose Hill on Caine Road (currently standing near the Immaculate Conception Cathedral of Hong Kong) through their connection to the American trading house Russell & Company.
+From 1862–1865 during the American Civil War, Caine Road was home to Sara Delano, the mother of United States President Franklin D. Roosevelt, whose family had a permanent residence at Rose Hill on Caine Road (currently standing near the Immaculate Conception Cathedral of Hong Kong) through their connection to the American trading house Russell & Company.

-In the afternoon of December 15, 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
+In the afternoon of 15 December 1941, during the Battle of Hong Kong, a stick Japanese bombs hit the junction of Old Bailey Street and Caine Road, the junction of Pottinger Street and Hollywood Road, Wellington Street and the Central Police Station.
 The bombing was part of a systematic bombardment of the Hong Kong Island's north shore that was launched on that day.

 Features

 The following major buildings and structures are located along Caine Road: